-The Moog Sub Phatty is an extremely popular synth in the professional touring level.
+The Moog Sub 37is an extremely popular synth in the professional touring level.
 This is known for its ridiculously fat bass tones.
 Moog made this as a more affordable option for touring bands.
 Musicians don’t want to be traveling around with the Voyager due to its price and weight.

-Everything on this is analog meaning you’re going to get that warm sound in the low and highs.
+Everything on this is analog, meaning you’re going to get that warm sound in the lows and highs.
 Some people are very picky will not use digital oscillators because they find them harsh on the ears.
 It is relatively light at 16.5 pounds and it comes with 25 keys.